-These truffles will keep for up to 1 week in the fridge, or 6 months in the freezer.
+Leftovers: These truffles will keep for up to 1 week in the fridge, or 6 months in the freezer.
 It's best to store them in the fridge because they contain sweetened condensed milk, which has to be refrigerated after it is opened.

-Yes, you absolutely can!
-I would recommend layering them in a zip-top freezer bag, pressing any extra air out of the bag, and sealing them tightly before freezing them.
+Freezing: I would recommend layering them in a zip-top freezer bag, pressing any extra air out of the bag, and sealing them tightly before freezing them.
 They should keep in the freezer for up to 6 months.